dirkwhoffmann/vAmiga/Documentation/Tutorials/Exploring.md

 All available options are described in a separate document.
 For the purpose of this tutorial, we do not need to change anything here and can proceed to the next point right away.

-The right button opens the Configurator window where the virtual machine is configured.
+The right button opens the Configuration window where the virtual machine is configured.
 The options are organized in tabs, similar to the emulator settings window.
 You are already familiar with the first tab if you have read the *Getting started* tutorial.
-It is the tab where the Rom of the Amiga is configured.
+It is the tab where the ROM of the Amiga is configured.

 ![Configuration](images/romPanel.png "Configuration")

 All available options are described in a separate document.
-Please note that all settings made in the Configurator are specific to a single emulator instance.
+Please note that all settings made in the Configuration are specific to a single emulator instance.
 Therefore, it is possible to run two emulator instances with different configurations side by side.

 ### Keyboard